Many thanks to everyone involved in this project. The Ribbon Cutting announcing the completion of the reconstruction was on December 20th, 2019.

 In May 2019, Salt Lake City held a listening session with area residents and businesses to discuss the loss parking spaces to construct project improvements.
 After hearing the community reaction about parking loss, the Mayor asked City staff to find additional parking spaces where feasible and would not have a significant impact on project budget or timeline.
 That effort reduced the parking loss from 29 spaces to 20 spaces for this project.

-Resources from these civic engagement opportunities are listed below.
+Resources from these civic engagement opportunities are listed in the dropdown menu below.

 January 2020